mcintoshli/Inventory-Tracker/README.md

 # Inventory-Tracker
-Simple Inventory Tracker for an On-Prem solution.
+Simple Inventory Tracker

+Tool will allow for item details to be tracked.
+Inventory count will be tracked in buckets and a history of whenever an item is moved.